A Bernstein-von Mises theorem for smooth functionals in semiparametric models: Introduction

-The techniques and results of the paper, as it turned out, have also been useful for different purposes in a recent series of works developing a multiscale approach for posteriors, in particular: a) to prove functional limiting results, such as Bayesian versions of Donsker's theorem, or more generally nonparametric BvM results as in \citet{cn14}, a first step consists in proving the result for finite dimensional projections: this is exactly asking for a semiparametric BvM to hold, and results from Section \ref{sec:density} can be directly applied; b) related to this is the study of many functionals simulaneously: this is used in the study of posterior contraction rates in the supremum norm in \citet{ic13}.
-Finally, along the way, we shall also derive posterior rate results for Gaussian processes which are of independent interest, see Proposition 2 (check number) in the supplement \cite{castillo:rousseau:suppl}.
+The techniques and results of the paper, as it turned out, have also been useful for different purposes in a recent series of works developing a multiscale approach for posteriors, in particular: (a) to prove functional limiting results, such as Bayesian versions of Donsker's theorem, or more generally BvM results as in Castillo and Nickl \cite{cn14}, a first step consists in proving the result for finite dimensional projections: this is exactly asking for a semiparametric BvM to hold, and results from Section~\ref{sec:density} can be directly applied; (b) related to this is the study of many functionals simultaneously: this is used in the study of posterior contraction rates in the supremum norm in Castillo \cite{ic13}.
+Finally, along the way, we shall also derive posterior rate results for Gaussian processes which are of independent interest; see Proposition~2 in the supplemental article (Castillo and Rousseau \cite{castillo:rousseau:suppl}).

-Our results show that the most important condition is a {\it no-bias} condition, which will be seen to be essentially necessary.
-This condition is written in a non explicit way in the general Theorem \ref{lem:laplace}, since the study of such a condition depends heavily on the family of priors that are considered together with the statistical model.
+Our results show that the most important condition is a \textit{no-bias} condition, which will be seen to be essentially necessary.
+This condition is written in a nonexplicit way in the general Theorem~\ref {lem:laplace}, since the study of such a condition depends heavily on the family of priors that are considered together with the statistical model.
 Extensive discussions on the implication of this no-bias condition are provided in the context of the white noise model and density models for two families of priors.
-In the examples we have considered, the main tool used to verify this condition consists in constructing a change of parameterisation in the form $\eta \rightarrow \eta + \Gamma/\sqrt{n}$ for some given $\Gamma$ depending on the functional of interest, which leaves the prior approximately unchanged.
-Roughly speaking for the no-bias condition to be valid, it is necessary that both $\eta_0$ and $\Gamma$ are well approximated under the prior.
-If this condition is not verified, then BvM may not hold: an example of this phenomenon is provided in Section \ref{counter}.
+In the examples, we have considered the main tool used to verify this condition consists in constructing a change of parameterisation in the form $\eta\rightarrow \eta+ \Gamma/\sqrt{n}$ for some given $\Gamma$ depending on the functional of interest, which leaves the prior approximately unchanged.
+Roughly speaking, for the no-bias condition to be valid, it is necessary that both $\eta_0$ and $\Gamma$ are well approximated under the prior.
+If this condition is not verified, then BvM may not hold: an example of this phenomenon is provided in Section~\ref{counter}.